Techtonica/curriculum/onboarding/professionalism.md

     - You should treat everyone respectfully even if you don't even like them
     - Make sure you submit your assignment and given task timely, ensure yourself that you have enough skills and tools for the assigned task or work, if you don't have just feel free to ask your colleagues and take their help
     - If you can’t make a deadline, let those affected know as soon as you realize it
+    - Communication is key.
+Always let your manager and your team know if something comes up or you need help!

-  - Your Departure from Workplace
+  - Your Departure from the workplace

-    - Normally working hours is 8 ,and because you spent one hour in break, So try to compensate it with working 9 hours
+    - Normally a work day consists of 8 working hours, due to an hour for lunch (to be scheduled by you) expect to be present for a 9 hour period
-    - Try to leave after you finish your assigned task, if you can't complete it then speak to your manager about re-setting the expectations
+    - Try to leave after you finish your assigned task, if you can't complete everything then speak to your manager about re-setting the expectations

-  - Music at Workplace
+  - Music at an in-person workplace
-    - Use headphones at workplace, but if you are not using headphones then make sure no one can hear your music
+    - Use headphones at a workplace, but if you are not using headphones then make sure no one can hear your music

 ### Common Mistakes / Misconceptions